soverenio/docs/docs/getting-started/quick-start.md

 === "Kubernetes"

-    1. Add the Soveren token to your Kubernetes cluster.

-         [Create a gateway](../../administration/managing-gateways#create-a-gateway), copy the Soveren token displayed next to it, and run:
+    1. [Create a new Soveren gateway](../../administration/managing-gateways#create-a-gateway), copy the Soveren token displayed next to it and have it handy for the following steps.

+    2. Define a namespace of your Kubernetes cluster that you want to monitor.

+    3. Make sure you have two environment variables set up for the values of `TOKEN` and `NAMESPACE`:

+            export NAMESPACE="<namespace-for-the-gateway-to-monitor>"
+            export TOKEN="<soveren-token-for-the-gateway>"

+    4. Add the Soveren token to your Kubernetes cluster.

-            kubectl create secret generic soveren-proxy-token --from-literal=token=<soveren-token-for-the-gateway>
+            kubectl -n ${NAMESPACE:?} create secret generic soveren-proxy-token --from-literal=token=${TOKEN:?}

+    5. Create a new service account:

+            kubectl -n ${NAMESPACE:?} create serviceaccount soveren-digger

+    6. Bind the created service account to the viewing role:

+            kubectl create clusterrolebinding soveren-digger-view --clusterrole=view --serviceaccount=${NAMESPACE:?}:soveren-digger

-    2. Apply the Soveren gateway manifest and configmap:
+    7. Apply the Soveren gateway manifest and configmap:

             kubectl apply -f https://raw.githubusercontent.com/soverenio/deployment/master/gateway/kubernetes/install.yaml -f https://raw.githubusercontent.com/soverenio/deployment/master/gateway/kubernetes/replicator-configmap.yaml

-    3. Сonfigure Soveren gateway to proxy the traffic for your services. <a name="configure-soveren"></a>
+    8. Сonfigure Soveren gateway to proxy the traffic for your services. <a name="configure-soveren"></a>

           Edit the ``replicator`` configmap and set the ``url`` parameter in the section ``services`` to point to your service: